EMPLOYEE

 Start by introducing yourself and letting us know what your role is at ASEC.

-My name is Micah Wood, and my role at ASEC is a Training Systems Expert / Naval Flight Officer (NFO).
+My name is Micah Wood, and my role at ASEC is a P-8A Poseidon Training Systems Expert / Naval Flight Officer (NFO).
 After serving more than 24 years in the Navy, I retired following my department head tour and transitioned into my role here.
 I am a qualified Weapons and Tactics Instructor (WTI) and have flown operationally in the P-3C Orion and P-8A Poseidon.
-My focus is developing and delivering P-8A training products and hands-on classroom and simulator instruction.
-Outside of work, I love spending time with my wife Laura, and two kids pontoon boating on the St. Johns River.
+My focus is developing and delivering P-8A simulator training products and hands-on classroom and simulator instruction.
+Outside of work, I love spending time with my wife Laura and two kids boating on the St. Johns River in Jacksonville, Florida, where I’m based near NAS Jacksonville.
 Being on the water with my family helps me recharge and maintain a healthy work-life balance, which allows me to bring focus and energy to my professional endeavors.
-Being on the water and enjoying the outdoors with family is a great way to recharge and find balance.

 What other roles and projects have you been involved with at ASEC?

-Since joining ASEC, I have been involved in several key initiatives, including creating training products for the future capabilities of Increment 3 Block 2 P-8A aircraft.
-I have also worked on Advanced Readiness Program (ARP) training products developing scenarios for Weapon System Trainers (WST) and refreshing Instructor-Led Training (ILT) presentations.
-Additionally, I have assisted with Foreign Military Sales (FMS) training in the classroom and simulator for students from Germany, Norway, Canada, and New Zealand.
-Instructing aircrew in both classroom and simulator settings has been rewarding and one of my favorite parts of my job.
+Since joining ASEC, I have been involved in several key initiatives, including creating training products for the P-8A Increment 3 Block 2 capability.
+I have also worked on Advanced Readiness Program (ARP) training scenarios for Weapon System Trainers (WST) and refreshing Instructor-Led Training (ILT) presentations.
+Additionally, I have supported Foreign Military Sales (FMS) training programs in both the classroom and simulator for students from Germany, Norway, Canada, and New Zealand.
+Instructing aircrew in both simulator-based aviation instruction and classroom environments has been rewarding and one of my favorite parts of my job.

 What made you feel that ASEC aligned with your work ethic?

-I particularly enjoy the company’s team approach to projects which align with my work ethic.
-For example, during an ARP instructor lead training project, co-workers stepped up to assist and contribute to developing a high-quality product and met a tight deadline while the original creating was out of office.
+I particularly enjoy the company’s team-oriented approach to defense training systems, which aligns with my work ethic.
+For example, during an ARP Instructor-Led Training project, co-workers stepped up to assist and contribute to developing a high-quality product and met a tight deadline while the original creator was out of office.

-“When the original creator of an ARP training project was out of office, multiple co-workers stepped in to provide revisions after review from our fantastic ISD formatting team showcased the collaborative spirit at ASEC.
+“When the original creator of an ARP training project was out of office, multiple co-workers stepped in to provide revisions after review from our fantastic Instructional Systems Design (ISD) formatting team, showcasing the collaborative spirit at ASEC.
 Their efforts made the project not just complete, but exceptional.”

 When you think about where you’d like to go in your career, how does ASEC match up with your aspirations?

-When I think about my career trajectory, I aspire to continue growing and becoming an expert in training systems and instructional design.
-Additionally, I’d like to continue assisting the Warfighters in the fleet and supporting my coworkers to the best of my ability.
+When I think about my career trajectory, I aspire to continue growing and becoming an expert in defense training systems and instructional design.
+Additionally, I’d like to continue assisting the Warfighter and supporting my coworkers to the best of my ability.

 Given your military background, how does your position at ASEC allow you to continue using the skills you’ve developed in a civilian career?